BioinformaticsOnLine/Sybr/README.md

 ### Usage

+The link for sample data given above.
+To use this sample data, downloa this data and move inside the Sybr folder.
 Sybr's workflow is controlled via a `run_sybr_config.yaml` file, allowing you to selectively run different analysis stages.
 Below are examples for the three main functionalities.

 ##### 1. Find Multi-species Homologous Synteny Blocks (msHSBs) and Evolutionary Breakpoints (EBRs)